masalinas/node-accelerometer-monoaxial/README.md

 A proof of concept to demostrate any measure captured from a accelerometer attached to a arduino mega using:

-  1) a arduino sketc
+- The protocol arduino firmataand a node-red flow on a server to graph it.
-  2) arduino firmata protocol and a node-red flow to extract.
+- An arduino sketch deployes on your device directly.

 ![picapp - apple imac_1](https://cloud.githubusercontent.com/assets/1216181/16663437/63d219a8-447c-11e6-98f6-aa01d269c909.png)